Revolutionized-IoT2/.github/PLATFORM-REVIEW.md

 3. **Plan the .NET runtime upgrade.** .NET 8 (Influx) and .NET 9 (Orchestrator, Node, plugins, Matter, Mobile) both reach end of support in November 2026.
 Elsa already targets .NET 10 LTS.
    Move everything to `net10.0` in one coordinated release: TFMs, Docker base images, CI `setup-dotnet`, and the MAUI workloads.
 Core stays on `netstandard2.0`.
+The step-by-step plan, including the release order that keeps plugins loading, is M8.
+It is in roadmap phase 1 because of the deadline.
 4. **Read the upgrade notes in section 4 before deploying the new images.** Ports, container users and required environment variables have changed.